SignAndSendTransaction

 nonce

 : An encrypted JSON string.
-Refer to Encryption to learn how apps can decryptdata
+Refer to Encryption to learn how apps can decrypt data

 using a shared secret.
 Encrypted bytes are encoded in base58.